-Hold in queue until an agent is available Transfer to another workgroup, extension, or external number Transfer to the shared workgroup mailbox
+- Hold calls in the queue until an agent is available - Transfer calls to another workgroup, extension, or external number - Transfer calls to the shared workgroup mailbox

 16.1.3 Call Queuing

 The queue gives the administrator of the workgroup additional flexibility in managing his or her call flow.
 When all agents are busy, not logged in, or do not answer, callers can be directed to a queue where they are held until an agent is available to take their call.
 The queue offers up to five steps, each of which can be configured for different caller interactions and to enable caller-selected routing.